Jacob-GHub/A-Star-Pathfinder/README.md

 # A* pathfinding visualizer

-This is a pathfinding display which uses the popular A* algorithm to calculate the shortest distance between two points. the display was made using pygame which means the entire A* algorithm was made from scratch to work correctly with the pygame display.
+This is a pathfinding display which uses the popular A* algorithm to calculate the shortest distance between two points.
+The display was made using pygame which means the entire A* algorithm was made from scratch to work correctly within the pygame display.
 The user must select a starting tile, ending tile, and obstacle(s) for the algorithm to work with, examples are shown below

 ## Installation